 DAMES DONATE DUBLIN'S CITS

-SPEEDPILLS VELOCITOUS AEROLITHS, BELIEF
+SPEEDPILLS VELOCITOUS AEROLITHS, BELIEF342

 --It gives them a crick in their necks, Stephen said, and they are too tired to

+look up or down or to speak.
 They put the bag of plums between them and eat

-the plums out of it, one after another, wiping off with their handkerchiefs the
+the plums out of it, one after another, wiping off with their handkerchiefs

 plumjuice that dribbles out of their mouths and spitting the plumstones slowly